 Designing for Mobile Performance

 At the heart of Google’s new mobile mandate is the customer experience.
 People now have extremely high expectations for mobile experiences, and their tolerance for bad interaction and poor performance is much lower than on desktop.
 The reality is that your potential customers are unlikely to return to your mobile site if the experience isn’t great.
-Additionally, surveys have shown that these same customers are far more likely to immediately go to one of your competitors after having the bad experience with your site.
+Additionally, surveys have shown that these same customers are far more likely to immediately go to one of your competitors after having a bad experience with your site.

 So what does Google expect from your mobile site design?
-They have a great online guide for making mobile friendly site designs.
+They have a great online guide for making mobile-friendly site designs.